| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 will come to our office to pick up the papers, your spouse is not required

-to sign for them because we can sign saying we gave the papers to them.
+to sign for them because we can sign saying we gave the papers to them. ii.
+If your spouse is unwilling to sign a receipt or pick

 up the papers or you don’t want to handle it that way, the Sheriff will